NethServer/nethsecurity-docs/backup.rst

 Access the ``Backup & Restore`` page under the ``System`` section, then click on the :guilabel:`Download backup` button.
 If the machine has a valid Enterprise subscription, the backup is :ref:`automatic <automatic_backup-section>`.

+The backup includes all relevant configuration files and also the list of extra packages installed by the user.
+The list is saved in the file ``/etc/backup/installed_packages.txt``.

 Backup encryption
 =================